|

 fire out.

-and by judiciously reversing my car into “Brown and Smelly” we got
+by judiciously reversing my car into “Brown and Smelly” we got most of

-most of the gear away dry.
-But by 10.30am we decided that we were going to
+the gear away dry.
+But by 10.30am we decided that we were going to have to

-have to resign ourselves to having to take the tents home wet.
-We could have
+resign ourselves to having to take the tents home wet.
+We could have stayed

-stayed for a few more hours and hoped that they would dry out.
-But the rain
+for a few more hours and hoped that they would dry out.
+But the rain might

-the website of where he holidayed a few weeks ago.
-I knew he was in a good
+website of where he holidayed a few weeks ago.
+I knew he was in a good mood

-mood because he helped me unpack the car.
-And before too long stuff was
+because he helped me unpack the car.
+And before too long stuff was unpacked,

 Tony’s tent, and my provisional plan is to get “Brown and Smelly” (our